chinchalinchin/aws-starter/web/README.md

 ## Angular Universal

-[Angular Universal]() is installed in the application so the SPA can be prerendered.
+[Angular Universal](https://angular.io/guide/universal) is installed in the application so the SPA can be prerendered.
 The following command run from the _app_ directory will generate the prerendered distribution in the _/app/dist_ folder,

 ```bash
 npm run prerender
 ```

-When new pages are added, the _/app/routes.txt_ file must be updated to include that route, so the prerender
+The prerendering procedure generates an _index.html_ for each route in the application.
+The routing information is injected in the prerendering procedure from the _/app/routes.txt_ file.
+When new pages are added, the _/app/routes.txt_ file must be updated to include that route on a new line.

 ### SEOService